mongodb/docs/mongodb/source/administration/monitoring.rst

 Page faults represent the number of time that MongoDB requires data located in virtual memory but is loaded in physical memory.
-To check for page faults, see the :status:`extra_info.page_faults` value in the :command:`serverStatus` command.
+To check for page faults, see the :mongodb:status:`extra_info.page_faults` value in the :command:`serverStatus` command.
 This data is only available on Linux systems.